-It is the duty of Peterborough Community Services Health and Social Care, following a request from you as a disabled person, your carer or your authorised representative, to assess your needs regarding practical help in the home.
-Carers are also entitled to an assessment in their own right and Peterborough Community Services Health and Social Care need to consider the carer’s ability to provide care on a regular basis.
+It is the duty of Peterborough Adult Social Care, following a request from you as a disabled person, your carer or your authorised representative, to assess your needs regarding practical help in the home.
+Carers are also entitled to an assessment in their own right and Peterborough Adult Social Care need to consider the carer’s ability to provide care on a regular basis.

-Peterborough Community Services Health and Social Care aim to arrange for the provision of services to allow you to live in your own home for as long as possible.
-An assessment of need is carried out by a Social Care Assessor.
+Peterborough Adult Social Care aim to arrange for the provision of services to allow you to live in your own home for as long as possible.
+An assessment of need is carried out by a Social Worker.
 They will help you identify the most appropriate facilities and services, and put together a package of care, including costs.

-If you apply for residential care and your assessment shows that you could stay at home with an appropriate package of care, this will be discussed; Peterborough Community Services Health and Social Care bear the cost of the care package and you will be means-tested and might have to contribute.
+If you apply for residential care and your assessment shows that you could stay at home with an appropriate package of care, this will be discussed; Peterborough Adult Social Care can arrange the care package however you will be means-tested and might have to contribute.

 A Care Plan is intended to supplement the help and care provided by relatives and carers.
 Community Care Assistants can help you with personal tasks such as washing, dressing and eating and you would be expected to pay an amount, per hour, for their services.

 Arrangements can be made to provide you with a hot meal either at home or at a day centre or luncheon club.
 Support to manage child-care can be offered if your disability makes this difficult.